cdevshub/afero-devdocs/docs/AppUIDef.md

 **2.** Check the mobile app UI.
 You will see that a new device icon has been added to your devices: this is the Preview Device.

-**&check; Note:** The Preview Device is a virtual device.
-Changing controls in the Preview UI will not affect the state of any actual device.
+<mark>**&check; Note:** The Preview Device is a virtual device.
+Changing controls in the Preview UI will not affect the state of any actual device.</mark>

 **3.**  In the mobile app, tap the Preview Device to open it and see the UI that you defined.
 You can test the controls, see changes to the Primary Operation, Running State, and so on.